Agriculture in California: Labor History

 By the late 1990s the large immigrant population had expanded the workforce, reduced wages and working time per worker.
 The reanalysis of Khan et al., 2004 finds that increased production of labor demanding crops increases agricultural labor demand, but does not necessarily have to because the same workers could have been hired to perform more hours.
 For many decades the Immigration and Naturalization Service (INS) and Customs and Border Protection (CBP) left farmworkers alone.
 INS and then CBP chose not to do any significant enforcement in agriculture, hospitality, or construction.
 Especially in the Northern Sacramento Valley and Southern San Joaquin Valley, farmworkers had risen to a high proportion of the population by 2013.

 The broader implications of intensified immigration enforcement are significant.
 The U.S. agricultural industry relies heavily on immigrant labor, with undocumented workers comprising a substantial portion of the workforce.
 In California, estimates suggest that undocumented immigrants make up about 70% of the state's agricultural workers.

 Despite the passage of the California Agricultural Labor Relations Act of 1975, by 2012 unions were less popular with farmworkers than they had been before it was passed.

-The Borello 1988 decision classifies strawberry sharecroppers as independent contractors.

-Even when immigration was unrestricted, strawberry growers felt in 2017 that labor supply was still too tight.
 Farmers here were solid supporters of candidate and then President Trump, but were quickly surprised by the rhetoric of the administration due to the labor situation in the industry.
 As late as 2017 the illegal workforce was still projected to grow.
 A Pew Research Center analysis by Passel & Cohn expected continued lax enforcement to produce a continued population boom, including among California's agricultural workers.
 During and after the escalated deportation raids the lack of normal labor opened opportunities for others.
 Many high school students with farmworker family members quit school to join them in the fields.

-Some farmworkers here are not employed here all year but instead travel to other agricultural employment while California is in the off season.